Head Chef, Burlington restaurant, The Devonshire Arms, Bolton Abbey, North Yorkshire. www.thedevonshirearms.co.uk

 Roux Scholar 2012

-From washing pots in a Birmingham pub to cooking at the Ritz, Adam has come a long way in just eight years in the industry.
-He is having an a amazing year winning the Roux Scholarship and now the Observer Food Monthly young chef of the year award.
+From washing pots in a Birmingham pub to cooking at a Michelin star restaurant, Adam has come a long way.
+The same year as winning the Roux Scholarship he won the Observer Food Monthly young chef of the year award.

 If the top chefs in the industry are to be believed there's plenty more to come: